activitystream/slate/source/includes/as-api/_aspects.md

 }
 Simple event that includes the update aspect to set presentation information for an entity {
-  "type": "as.entity.update",
+  "action": "as.entity.update",
-  "origin": "some.internal.system.process",
+  "source": "some.internal.system.process",
-  "relations": [
+  "involves": [
     {"ACTOR":"User/stefanb"},
     {"AFFECTS":"Customer/311068"}
   ],